thi-ng/umbrella/packages/wasm-api/README.md

 ## About

-Generic, modular, extensible API bridge and infrastructure for hybrid JS & WebAssembly projects
+Generic, modular, extensible API bridge and infrastructure for hybrid JS & WebAssembly projects.

 This package provides the following: